OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory-b2c/active-directory-b2c-rest-api-validation-custom.md

     {
       version = "1.0.0",
       status = (int) HttpStatusCode.Conflict,
-      userMessage = $"hello player tag '{requestContentAsJObject.playerTag}' is already used."
+      userMessage = $"The player tag '{requestContentAsJObject.playerTag}' is already used."
     },
     new JsonMediaTypeFormatter(),
     "application/json");